 Within Brave, you can create private windows with Tor, increasing your privacy whilst browsing.
 In this way, your browser doesn’t connect directly to the website you are requesting.
 Instead, it connects to a chain of 3 different computers on the Tor Network and then reaches the final website that you’re visiting.
 By routing between the Tor servers, there is no way to know who you are or where you are going.

-The connections are also encrypted so that no one can see the sites that your visiting, not even your internet service provider.
-You will also find that DuckDuckGo is the default engine, who won’t track your search engine, nor know your IP address.
+The connections are also encrypted so that no one can see the sites that you visiting, not even your internet service provider.
+You will also find that DuckDuckGo is the default engine, which won’t track your search engine, nor know your IP address.

 How to Import Chrome Bookmarks into Brave

 With Brave, you can import your existing Chrome bookmarks.
 Meaning migrating from your existing browser can be done easily, without the need to re-create your favourite links.
 Below are the steps to do this;

 From the settings in your existing Chrome Browser, click “Bookmarks“

 Then select “Bookmark Manager” and click on the icon in the top right-hand corner to “Organise“